ivangong24/nhanes/README.md

-Hi, I’m Ivan.
-I’m interested in applying causal inference, computational modeling, and data visualization to epidemiological research.
-You could reach out to me at ivangong24@gmail.com
+This is the r code for analyze NHANES data.
+You could learn how to subtract the datasets, how to download them, and how to do data cleaning and analyzing.
+If there is any concern or question, please reach me at ivangong24@gmail.com

 <!---
 ivangong24/ivangong24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.